 - IAM RoadSmart would like to work with Highways England to provide retraining and re-education options for drivers failing to comply with motorway regulations.
 IAM RoadSmart's own motorway module would be an excellent starting point

-- IAM RoadSmart’s advice for driving on a managed motorway is: keep to the speed limit displayed, obey Red X signs, don’t change lanes; don't join a motorway if your fuel is low or car faulty, if you believe your car is in trouble try to get into an emergency refuge where you will be safe, if you break down in a running lane wait for help in the car.
+- IAM RoadSmart’s advice for driving on a managed motorway is: always be aware of the displayed speed limit, obey Red X signs, don’t change lanes; don't join a motorway if your fuel is low or car faulty, if you believe your car is in trouble try to get into an emergency refuge where you will be safe, if you break down in a running lane wait for help in the car.